gbagolin/DRL_Mapless_Navigation/README.md

 ## Navigation stack result

-We found one case when the navigation stack fails to reach goal on first attempt.
+We found one case the navigation stack fails to reach goal on first attempt.
 That case is in represented in Figure 9, where the navigation stack has computed the best path to reach the goal (the red arrow), but fails passing in that narrow passage, so it turns the way around, following the wall to reach the goal following a longer path.
 The navigation stack infact, tends to prefer a worst path in terms of legth to avoid turning too close to the wall and passing in that narrow passage.
 In Video 1, we present that case, that is, a simulation of the turtlebot guided by the navigation stack, which fails to reach the goal on first attempt, so he overcome the obstacle by following the wall to the other edge, and pass through the other narrow passage.